-Bamboo plant is one out of the easy to grow indoor plant that needs very low-maintenance to keep them healthy throughout the year.
+The bamboo plant is one of the easy to grow indoor plants and it needs minimal care to keep them healthy throughout the year.
 Generally, the bamboo plant we grow in our houses is the lucky bamboo or the Dracaena sanderiana.

-This species of bamboo plants are usually grown to the size ranging from 6 to 12 inches long and mostly grow in pebbles.
+This species of bamboo plants are usually grown to the size ranging from 6 to 12 inches long and mostly grown in pebbles.
 Though soil can also be used with proper planning.

-Before buying a bamboo plant always make sure that the plant is evenly green throughout the length and the leaves are not brown on the tips.
-As buying an unhealthy bamboo plant will need more effort for caring than a healthy one.
+Before buying a bamboo plant always make sure that the plant is evenly green throughout the length, and the leaves are not brown around the tips.
+Buying an unhealthy bamboo plant will need more effort for caring than a healthy one.

 Caring for an in-house healthy bamboo plant does not involve much stress or time or even money.
 These simple and easy caring steps can make your indoor bamboo plant healthy and green.

 1. Choose your planter carefully

 Most bamboo plants come with ready-made planters from the nursery.
 But I will recommend you to replace it and use a planter of 2 inches larger in diameter than the plan.

 Using a clean planter is appreciated.
 If your planter does not need to move frequently then you can use heavy glass made planters as with them you can clearly see the roots of the plant.

 Ceramic planters also can be used.
 In that case, do not forget to have a drainage hole in them as it will drain out the excess water.